eonist/eonist.github.io/_posts/2017-07-31-bundle-files-in-xcode.md

 My notes on bundling and reading files in an XCode project<!--more-->

-1. Create a test.txt file and add the text "testing✌️" to it then put it in a folder named test.bundle
+1. Create a test.txt file and add the text "testing✌️" to it then put it in a folder named temp.bundle
 2. Drag and drop it next to your .app file in xcode (copy)
 3. `Swift.print(Bundle.main.resourcePath!+"/temp.bundle/test.txt")` Output: /Users/James/Library/Developer/Xcode/DerivedData/GitSyncMac-heiwpdjbtaxzhiclikjotucjguqu/Build/Products/Debug/GitSyncMacApp.app/Contents/Resources/temp.bundle/test.txt